 Then get a diagnosis from a marketing expert, someone objective who is experienced with traditional and digital strategies.
 You know your industry and your offerings, but a marketing expert brings a broader viewpoint of audiences, communication channels, positioning, and today’s effective tactics to the checkup.

 A marketing expert will want to know …

 - What’s your position in the market?
 What are you known for?
 What do you want to be known for?

-- Who’s your best target audience?
+- Who are your best target audiences?
 What other choices do they have?
 How do they choose?